amruthraghav/FINA4350/README.md

    `python FomcGetData.py all 1980`
 2. Get calendar from FOMC Website.</br>
    `python FomcGetCalendar.py 1980`
 3. Get data from Quandl.
-Specify the API Key and the date (yyyy-mm-dd).
+Specify the API Key and the date (yyyy-mm-dd).</br>
    `python QuandlGetData.py [the API Key] 1980-01-01`
 4. To Run Notebook
     1. Go to top directory</br>